Zir0-93/zir0-93.github.io/_posts/2019-02-25-object-oriented-cloud-transformation.md

 This principle is also a desirable property for components in micoservices/serverless based architecture.
 A microservice for example, should be designed as a black box in which its internal complexity and details are hidden from other services in the system.
 Because of this, communication between services can now take place via well defined APIs, which is a desirable trait of microservice architectures.

 It should be easy to see now why the process of decoupling a monolith that practices Information Hiding into microservices that behave as black boxes is a straight forward task.
-Simply put, each class that practices Information Hiding already behaves as a mini black box, which makes composing them into larger microservices that behave as black boxes a trivial exercise.
-However, if Information Hiding is not properly observed in the original code, you are at risk of decoupling the monolith into microservices that depend on the internal workings of other microservices to provide their service.
+Simply put, each class that practices Information Hiding already behaves as a mini black box of sorts, which makes composing them into larger microservices that behave as black boxes a trivial exercise.

+On the other hand, if Information Hiding is not properly observed in the original code, you are at risk of decoupling the monolith into microservices that *depend on the internal workings of other microservices to provide their service*.
 Obviously, this will hurt the maintainability and evolution of the overall architecture.

 ## In Closing